List of Downton Abbey characters: Lavinia Swire

 Lavinia Catherine Swire (played by Zoe Boyle) (1895–1919) is the sweetheart and fiancée of Matthew Crawley.
 She is the daughter of London solicitor Reggie Swire, to whom she has been very close ever since her mother's death during her early childhood.
 In 1912, she brings private papers of her uncle Jonathan Swire, a Liberal minister, to Sir Richard Carlisle since Sir Richard plans to financially ruin her father.
 The papers Lavinia stole inadvertently helped create the Marconi scandal.
 She first meets Matthew when he is back in England on leave from the Army and they later become engaged.
+Lavinia first appears in the show's second series, & while Robert and Cora accept her, Mary remains neutral but Violet receives Lavinia with hostility, due to her status as an outsider and her actions in generating the Marconi scandal.
+She and Rosamund falsely believe that Lavinia is Carlisle's secret mistress and try to intimidate her out of her engagement with Matthew, which Mary opposed.
 When Matthew returns from the First World War injured she refuses to leave him despite being told that he will never walk again and is impotent.
 Lavinia dies at Downton of Spanish influenza after Matthew regains use of his legs and shortly before their wedding.
 Just before her death she confesses to Matthew that she had seen the kiss between him and Mary and tells him that her death is the best for all of them.
 Her father dies shortly after and Matthew honours his deathbed wish for his ashes to be placed in Lavinia's grave.
-Matthew is left a considerable sum by Mr Swire, and Matthew is initially consumed with guilt and refuses to accept it.
+Matthew is left a considerable sum by Mr Swire, and is initially consumed with guilt and refuses to accept it.
 Matthew eventually relents and uses the money to save Downton Abbey from bankruptcy following Lord Grantham's having lost his wife's fortune through bad investments.

+Lavinia's brief engagement with Matthew and her subsequent death from Spanish influenza mirrors the storyline of Hazel Bellamy in Upstairs, Downstairs.